cfw-guide/ios.cfw.guide/docs/en_US/guides/types-of-jailbreak.md

 Due to requiring a computer to rejailbreak after every reboot, most choose to use a semi-untethered jailbreak instead.

-An example of a semi-tethered jailbreak is [Odysseyra1n](installing-odysseyra1n).
+An example of a semi-tethered jailbreak is <router-link to="/installing-odysseyra1n">Odysseyra1n</router-link>.

 ### Tethered Jailbreaks
 ---